josephlewis42/fts-book/1 Intro.md

 implementation that the book chooses to make and justifications for that.

-If you follow along, and write/complie the code given, at the end of the book, you should have a minimal Full Text Search engine that can be paired with something like Tika to build a desktop search engine, a spider to index a site, or simply be embedded in an application that you choose to use it with.
+If you follow along, and write/compile the code given, at the end of the book, you should have a minimal Full Text Search engine that can be paired with something like Tika to build a desktop search engine, a spider to index a site, or simply be embedded in an application that you choose to use it with.

-Most of the code will be written in Python due to portability, clarity, ease of maintinance, and development speed.
+Most of the code will be written in Python due to portability, clarity, ease of maintenance, and development speed.

 Topics
 ======